jrabausch/event-emitter/README.md

-# event-emitter
+# Event Emitter
-Simple event emitter for Node and the web.
+Simple event emitter for Node and the browser.